alberto-lazari/masters-thesis/chapters/implementation.typ

 = Securing the Virtual Apps <implementation>
 == Preliminary Work
-Before actually introducing the virtual permission model, some preliminary work had to be addressed.
+Before introducing the virtual permission model, some preliminary work had to be addressed.
-VirtualXposed has been currently updated to support Android versions up to Android 12, on its official open-source repository, with a release called "Initial support for Android 12".
+VirtualXposed has been currently updated to support Android versions up to Android 12 in its official open-source repository, with a release called "Initial support for Android 12".
-At the same time, a developer working on a personal fork of VirtualXposed also independently updated it to Android 12.
+Simultaneously, a developer working on a personal fork of VirtualXposed also independently updated it to Android 12.
-Both of these VirtualXposed versions had compatibility issues, but were complementary in some areas.
+Although both of these VirtualXposed versions had compatibility issues, they were complementary in some areas.
-A merge of these two took the best of both worlds, applying fixes to one version that were developed in the other.
+A merge of these two took the best of both worlds, applying fixes from one version to the other.
-This created a starting point, where VirtualXposed had a decent Android 12 support, compared to older versions.
+This created a starting point, where VirtualXposed had a sufficient Android 12 support, compared to older versions.
-At the time of that work, however, the latest version was Android 14, so further work had to be done, in order be able to compare the virtual environment with the native one on a current version.
+At that time, however,
+the latest version was Android 14, so further work had to be done, in order be able to compare the virtual environment with the native one on a current version.

 === Android 14 Support
-In its initial form, VirtualXposed was incompatible with the latest version, not even being able to install, because of many errors in the manifest.
+In its initial form, VirtualXposed was incompatible with the latest version, not even being able to install, because of multiple errors detected in the manifest.
-This was because the app was originally developed for older Android versions, and updates had introduced mandatory changes.
+This happened because the app was originally developed for older Android versions, and updates had introduced mandatory changes.

 Required changes in the app included:
 - Explicit exported components: Android 12 and later versions require that components like activities or receivers explicitly declare their export status, when they have intent filters.